maxpatiiuk/code-share/misc/notes/Lit.md

     [adding TypeScript typings for your library](https://lit.dev/docs/components/defining/#typescript-typings),
     or
     [creating React wrappers](https://lit.dev/docs/frameworks/react/#createcomponent))

+  - Lit has no lazy loading, and does not have separate output targets - you are on your own for that (and for docs too)

   - Lit's lifecycle methods are just methods defined on the base class - can be extended/have some code executed before or after if needed.
 Much simpler